 What should I avoid while taking crizotinib?

-Grapefruit and grapefruit juice may interact with crizotinib and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit and grapefruit juice may interact with crizotinib and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking crizotinib.

 Crizotinib side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: